Background and Prior Knowledge

 Frequent Use Strategy

 Background and Prior Knowledge is not teacher centered.
-This strategy is critical to use when students’ knowledge and skills can support or are a prerequisite for learning the AKS.
-This strategy also mitigates the potential for misunderstanding or learning gaps that may interfere with students’ new learning.
+It is critical when students’ knowledge and skills can support or are a prerequisite for learning the AKS.
+It also mitigates the potential of misunderstanding or learning gaps interfering with students’ new learning.

 - Marzano, R.J. & Pickering, D.J.
 (2005).
 Building academic vocabulary: Teacher's manual.
 Alexandria, VA: ASCD.

 - Echevarria, J., Vogt, M., & Short, D. (2016).
 Making content comprehensible for English learners: The SIOP model.
 Boston, MA: Allyn and Bacon.
 Chapter 3, Building background knowledge.

 The Students will…

 - identify, activate, & leverage students’ prior knowledge, correcting misconceptions as needed.

 - create opportunities for students to make personal connections to learning sparking curiosity & the need to learn.